tanishk2298/Movie-Trendz/README.md

 # Movie Trendz 🎬🍿

-A Movie info webapp made with ReactJS, which provides all the information of the user selected movie.
+A Movie info web app made with ReactJS, which provides all the information on the user-selected movie.

 ### Features 🔐: